 Kennedy, Michael & Joyce, and Tim Rutherford-Johnson.
 Oxford: Oxford Dictionary of Music, 2007

 Sadie, Stanley (Ed).
 The Grove Concise Dictionary of Music.
-London: Macmillan, 1994
+Publisher: Macmillan, 1994